 There are new terms on the horizon that are being used to identify individuals and you might as well get used to them.

-Gender binary – the idea that there are two distinct genders, one male and one female, with nothing in between.
+- Gender binary is the idea that there are two distinct genders, one male and one female, with nothing in between.

-So yes this subject had me feeling like I was lost in a foreign land, unable to speak the native language, without a map; but if that were ever the case, if I were ever in that situation, it would be on me to find my way out.
+So yes this subject had me feeling like I was lost in a foreign land, unable to speak the native language, without a map.
+If that were ever the case, if I were ever in that situation, it would be on me to find my way out.

 This past winter I watched Transparent, a television series created by Jill Soloway, based on her transgender father.

-In my opinion, the show is fascinating and well done.
+The show is fascinating and well done.
 It is informative and entertaining.
-Through the main character we learn to find our sameness — our shared humanity — how our families matter, how we want to belong and be accepted, how we aspire to find our true identity.
+Through the main character we learn to find our sameness—our shared humanity—how our families matter, how we want to belong and be accepted, how we aspire to find our true identity.

 In 1900 women couldn’t vote.